remzi-arpacidusseau/ostep-projects/processes-shell/README.md

 There is a difference between errors that your shell catches and those that the program catches.
 Your shell should catch all the syntax errors specified in this project page.
 If the syntax of the command looks perfect, you simply run the specified program.
-If there is any program-related errors (e.g., invalid arguments to `ls` when you run it, for example), let the program prints its specific error messages in any manner it desires (e.g., could be stdout or stderr).
+If there are any program-related errors (e.g., invalid arguments to `ls` when you run it, for example), the shell does not have to worry about that (rather, the program will print its own error messages and exit).

 ### Miscellaneous Hints